blake-mealey/pipelinedoc/packages/pipelinedoc/docs/plugins.md

-# Plugin guide for pipedoc
+# Plugin guide for pipelinedoc

-Plugins allow you to add features to pipedoc, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by pipedoc.
+Plugins allow you to add features to pipelinedoc, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by pipelinedoc.

-Creating a pipedoc plugin is easy.
+Creating a pipelinedoc plugin is easy.
 Just create a repo with two folders:

 ```
 commands/